Prof. dr hab. Ryszard Markiewicz firstname.lastname@example.org

 Dominika Markiewicz email@example.com

 Dominika Markiewicz – legal counsel, graduated in legal studies from the Department of Law and Administration at the Jagiellonian University and from the Faculty of Law, Economics and Management at the University of Orléans (Master II).
-She is training in to become a legal counsel, as aplikantka radcowska.

 She also finished Summer University of Continental Law in Paris, organised by The Fondation pour le Droit Continental at Paris Sorbonne University and graduated from the French Law Program – School of French Law administred by the University of Orléans.
 She participated in Erasmus programme at the Toulouse Univeristy.

 During studies she collaborated with Section of Intellectual Property Law of Towarzystwo Biblioteki Słuchaczów Prawa Uniwersytetu Jagiellońskiego (TBSP UJ).
 She has been speaker at the polish – french conference “Competition law at the junction of European, domestic, public and private law”.
 She also participated in a number of activities deepening practical legal knowledge, including a workshop on competition law and a series of training courses on intellectual property and competition law “IP Student”, organized by the Institute of Intellectual Property Law at the Jagiellonian University and TBSP UJ in collaboration with law firms, as well as workshops on capital market and securities law.

 She is developing interest in the broad sense of competition and civil law.